 How I Used a Sou-Sou to Start a Business

-Curious about this somewhat unorthodox way to fund a new business?
+Curious about this unorthodox way to fund a new business?
 Here’s how I started a sou-sou to help me make enough money to get my cake-decorating business off the ground.

 Determine How Much Cash You Need to Start Your Business